cassianogatto/cassianogatto.github.io/README.md

 # Cassiano Gatto
 ### Hi there !!
 #### I am a biologist who loves nature, science, ecology, biogeography, and ecosystem evaluation and management.
 Earlier in my career I studied sexual selection in a lekking species, endangered endemic birds and primates, landscape effects over forest bird communities, and made lots of inventories and monitoring counts in scientific collecting expeditions, impact studies, and area assessments for conservation purposes.
 Beyond experimental design, field work, data analysis, and scientific communication, I'm also learning how to create software to materialize my ideas.
 In my Ph.D., for example, I used [R](https://cran.r-project.org/) to develop a new method in biogeography ([SCAN](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0245818)), which I'm updating to a network environment ([here](https://github.com/cassianogatto/SCAN_to_GRAPH)).
 I started my studies in the Atlantic Forest (South and Northeast of Brazil), met the Cerrado and Caatinga drier environments in the Northeast, and have been living in the heart of Amazon, in Manaus, for a decade by now.
-Here, the largest forest harbors the an amazing diversity in life forms and cultural heritages, and the largest river (Amazon) meets the largest dark-water river (Negro - see this near-home picture below).
-This is the holy-grail for a biologist!
-I'm also a big fan of music, natural sounds, and a guitar player who loves to improvise 🙃.
+Here, diverse environments, such as forests and flooded forests, harbor an amazing diversity in life forms and cultural heritages.
+Here, the world's largest river (Amazon) meets the largest dark-water river (Negro - see the picture of my "backyard" below).
+A holy-grail for any biologist!
+I'm also a big fan of music, natural sounds, and a guitar player who loves to improvise brazilian-jazz tunes 🙃.

 <a href="https://lh3.googleusercontent.com/0_G3o8MlktfsVMBE0HMfYqH042M0VQ2BUzUFwGzRr937y8bccCiMSkpT0MFln8LZBj91IzC2APoJDAw_fWEcvgQrOMKktuhmyKrK4euea1ETtqfj36Yva0pVlqXDKwW7HVLLjCHOIoo=w2400?source=screenshot.guru"> <img src="https://lh3.googleusercontent.com/0_G3o8MlktfsVMBE0HMfYqH042M0VQ2BUzUFwGzRr937y8bccCiMSkpT0MFln8LZBj91IzC2APoJDAw_fWEcvgQrOMKktuhmyKrK4euea1ETtqfj36Yva0pVlqXDKwW7HVLLjCHOIoo=w600-h290-p-k"
 width = "1100px" height = "130px" /> </a>

 ## Nowadays
-I'm trying to exchange my interests and activities, moving beyond pure scientific and ornithological themes to activities in which science background can be applied to the management and rational exploitation of natural resources, in particular those related to endangered species and environments, and natural management by traditional Amazonian populations.
+I'm moving beyond pure scientific and ornithological themes to activities in which science background can be applied to the management and rational exploitation of natural resources, in particular those related to endangered species and environments, sustainable tourism activities, and natural management by traditional Amazonian populations.

 <a align="right"  href="https://lh3.googleusercontent.com/Cgepa_hW4qIgH5E5FFAG0ELT5rRFS3N1k4xS5lvT4W4gRoQ3OrP0FwvuNOCRdEJJT-LL0mxKldQJUb-AoLBpBIY6X1EdnXN7IqhSUyGlg25lADIiKkRaoLOCZQ2Xv_ctvsu1YRIqBOY=w2400?source=screenshot.guru"> <img src="https://lh3.googleusercontent.com/Cgepa_hW4qIgH5E5FFAG0ELT5rRFS3N1k4xS5lvT4W4gRoQ3OrP0FwvuNOCRdEJJT-LL0mxKldQJUb-AoLBpBIY6X1EdnXN7IqhSUyGlg25lADIiKkRaoLOCZQ2Xv_ctvsu1YRIqBOY=w600-h315-p-k" align="right" width="150px"  /> </a>

 ## Curriculum Vitae
 In paralel to the official Brazilian Research Council's CV ([Lattes - CNPq](http://lattes.cnpq.br/2098095098115674)), I am using this 'space' to list and organize my past academic and professional works.
-So, if you are not interested in an 'old-style', detailed and boring curriculum, you should consider stop reading it and contact me at cassianogatto@gmail.com ;-)
+So, if you are not interested in a detailed curriculum, you should consider stop reading it and contact me at cassianogatto@gmail.com ;-)

 ## Academic Formation